AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 ### Open Questions

-- How resistant is this to censorship?
-- How expensive is it to run?
-- How can reward be distributed?
+- How should rewards be distributed?
 - What are the slashing conditions?
 - Probability/severity/cost of different attacks based on the power of attacker (1%, 5%, 10%, 20%, 33%, 50%, 67% of stake)
 - Time to detect and react to a safety breach?